| |

 German Buttercream

-Makes 4-5 cups of buttercream
+Makes 4-5 cups of custard-based buttercream.

 Course Dessert, Frosting